-'Clock out' is a line from the channel to all attached control units and is used to provide the CPU interlock control necessary for changing the enable/disable states of the units (signal must be down to permit changing states).
-In addition, the control unit's transition between the enabled and disabled state requires the same prevailing conditions as for the off-line/online transition.
-(See "Off-Line/On-Line.")
+For all control units and devices designed before January 1, 1977, 'clock out' is a line from the channel to all attached control units and is used to provide the CPU interlock control necessary for changing the enable/ disable states of the units (signal must be down to permit changing states).
+In addition, the control unit's transition between the enabled and disabled state requires the same prevailing conditions as for the offline/online transition.
+(See "Offline/Online" in "Operational Description.")

-The down state of 'clock out' must be at least 1 μ sec in duration.
+The down state of 'clock out' must be at least 1 microsecond in duration.